theodoremoreland/OrderDashboard/README.md

 # Order Dashboard

 I rather enjoy being referred to as a "DoorDash VIP" when I call their customer support, despite the fact that being a DoorDash VIP is probably not a good thing.
 I knew my DoorDash spending habits were bad, but how bad warranted VIP status?

-DoorDash didn't have the tools for analyzing my spending, curiosity led me to leveraging my programming skills for insight.
-I wrote some scripts to get my order history data, then I created my own analytics dashboard.
+I wrote a couple scripts to web scrape and transform my order history data from the DoorDash website.
+The data (in the form of a JSON file) can be supplied to the dashboard and the dashboard will display analytics for said JSON file.

-*Note: The dashboard is initialized with random data (not my actual order history).
-Said data can be shuffled by clicking the refresh icon in the navbar.
-Anyone can supply a valid JSON to the dashboard and it will visualize that data instead via clicking on the attach/add icon in the navbar.*
+The dashboard is initialized with random data.
+The data can be shuffled by clicking the refresh icon in the navbar or real data can be supplied via clicking the attach/add icon in the navbar.

 The dashboard is deployed [here](https://main.d1rdpoich583rp.amplifyapp.com/)